A simple and inexpensive Mary Poppins birthday party, based on the original 1964 film. I used on-theme home decor and a few craft projects.

 The living room was another location I knew people would congregate, so I decorated our mantle to match the Mary Poppins theme.
 I framed an Etsy printable that said: “Let’s Go Fly a Kite” to tie in with the dining room decorations.
 I added a little kite to the mirror too!

 I already had a framed theater program from when I saw Mary Poppins here in Richmond a few years ago.
 The key to decorating on a budget is to work with what you have.
 I have several random colorful bottles that I keep for decorating purposes, so I pulled a few out for a pop of color.

 Decorating the Living Room

-The mantel is decorated with another of the Etsy prints.
-It’s paired with a framed program from the Broadway production of Mary Poppins.
-I saw it when it was on tour in Richmond a few years ago.
-There’s also some more of the cheery white daisies.
+There are also some more cheery white daisies.
 The red and pink bottles came from my home decor collection.
 The colors are perfect with all of the other decor.
 I also added another kite to the mirror for good measure.

 I’m really proud of how I brought this Mary Poppins birthday party together in a small amount of time and on a limited budget.
 A themed party doesn’t need to be expensive or stressful.
 Just a few simple touches can completely make a theme.